 Shortly after that, a flaw in DAO’s code was exploited by attackers, and more than $50 million was drained out of DAO’s funds.

 Post the mayhem, most of Ethereum’s community decided to favor a “hard fork” to restore the investor’s financial losses and the ruined reputation.
-While a vast majority of the Ethereum community was in agreement with the fork, a small group wasn’t – thus holding on to the notion of ‘Code Is Law‘ and continuing on the old blockchain, forming “Ethereum Classic” by hard forking the Ethereum Blockchain.
+However, while a vast majority of the Ethereum community agreed with the fork, a small group wasn’t – thus holding on to the notion of ‘Code Is Law‘ and continuing on the old blockchain, forming “Ethereum Classic” by hard forking the Ethereum Blockchain.

 Ethereum’s Istanbul Hard Fork – Non-Contentious Hard Fork